-Hashimoto's disease is a condition in which your immune system attacks your thyroid gland.
+Hashimoto's thyroiditis is a condition in which your immune system attacks your thyroid gland.
 This gland is responsible for producing hormones that regulate your body's energy use.
 If you live with Hashimoto's, you know how frustrating the associated autoimmune symptoms can be.

 Common symptoms of autoimmune disease like Hashimoto's include:

-Fortunately, many foods can ease inflammation and help relieve some of the joint pain associated with Hashimoto's disease.
+Fortunately, many foods can reduce inflammation and help relieve some of the joint pain associated with Hashimoto's disease.
 Research even shows that diet has an impact on the severity of symptoms and quality of life.

 Also called oily fish, fatty fish like albacore tuna, salmon, herring, sardines, and trout are an excellent source of two of the three more important omega-3 polyunsaturated fatty acids.
 These omega-3's appear to support joint pain and stiffness associated with several inflammatory conditions.